pyserial/pyserial/documentation/pyserial_api.rst

     .. method:: cancel_read()

+        :platform: Posix
         :platform: Windows

         Cancel a pending read operation from an other thread.
+A blocking :meth:`read` call is aborted immediately. :meth:`read` will not report any error but return all data received up to that point (similar to a timeout).

+        On Posix a call to `cancel_read()` may cancel a future :meth:`read` call.

         .. versionadded:: 3.1

     .. method:: cancel_write()

+        :platform: Posix
         :platform: Windows

         Cancel a pending write operation from an other thread.
+The :meth:`write` method will return immediately (no error indicated).
+        However the OS may still be sending from the buffer, a separate call to :meth:`reset_output_buffer` may be needed.

+        On Posix a call to `cancel_write()` may cancel a future :meth:`write` call.

         .. versionadded:: 3.1